uncg-csc340/f24-individual-assignment1/README.md

 ## Step Eight: In GitBash, commit your changes to the repository.
     git commit -m 'a short description of why you are making this commit'

+Note you can do steps 7 and 8 in one click on IntelliJ.
+Under the "commit" tab, select the 2 files, type your commit message, and click the commit button.
 ## Step Nine: In GitBash, pull from the main branch into your branch.
 >More edits may have been made to the document from other users in the time it took you to clone the file and update it.
 >